Even in this case, however, you won’t talk to the head of the company before passing a series of other interviews, led by common HR employees.

-In small companies, however (less than 15 employees), CEOs can often lead every single interview, simply becasue they do not have in their team any skilled interviewers or HR managers, or becasue they do not trust anyone when it comes to hiring new employees.
+In small companies, however, the situation differs.
+CEOs can often lead every single job interview, simply becasue they do not have in their team any skilled interviewers or HR managers, or becasue they do not trust anyone else when it comes to hiring new employees.

 If you interview for a job in a big company, however, and it goes about the final interview (led by CEO), you can be sure that the employees from HR department informed the CEO about your strengths and weaknesses.

 But this is a specific case, and you should navigate to our article about the final interview to learn more.
 Let’s get back to the situation we analyze now–when you interview directly with the CEO, in your first, or second interview in the company.

 Unlike any other interview

 CEO has a different way of thinking: They see you as a potential asset, and as a potential expense for the company.
 CEOs care mostly about two things: revenues and expenses.
 If you convince them that the value you can bring to the company exceeds the money they will pay you on a monthly basis, they will hire you.